durandaltheta/cpp_template_workshop/virtual_inheritance.md

 $
 ```

-One of the advantages of `virtual` methods and interfaces is that references/pointers to a class which implements the base class/interface can be `dynamic_cast<>()` to a reference/pointer of the base class/interface.
-This casting process is often done implicitly by the compiler, although it can be explicitly when necessary.
+One of the advantages of `virtual` methods and interfaces is that references/pointers to a class which implements the base class/interface can be [dynamic_cast](https://en.cppreference.com/w/cpp/language/dynamic_cast) to a reference/pointer of the base class/interface.
+This casting process is often done implicitly by the compiler, although it can be done explicitly when necessary.
 When the methods of the cast base class reference/pointer are called, the child classes methods will *actually* be called instead:
 ```
 #include <iostream>